End-to-end design and implementation of a 4-axis CNC foam cutting machine for fast, repeatable aerodynamic component fabrication

 Manufacturing & Assembly

-To keep the system accessible and cost-effective, the majority of custom components were 3D printed, including structural mounts, bearing housings, and alignment fixtures.
-Standard aluminum extrusion and laser-cut plates were used where higher stiffness was required.
-This hybrid manufacturing approach enabled rapid iteration: parts could be redesigned in CAD, printed, and installed within hours, allowing mechanical issues to be resolved quickly during development.
+To keep the system accessible and cost-effective, most custom components were 3D printed, including mounts, bearing housings, and alignment fixtures.
+Aluminum extrusion and laser-cut plates were used where higher stiffness was required, enabling rapid iteration and quick mechanical fixes during development.

 Results & Outcome

 The completed machine successfully produced repeatable, high-quality foam components for aerodynamic testing and competition use.
-Wing cores and fuselage sections were manufactured for SAE vehicles and VTOL projects, significantly improving surface consistency compared to manual methods.
-Overall, the system reduced prototyping time by approximately 50%, enabled faster design iteration, and provided a reliable in-house manufacturing capability for complex aerodynamic geometries.
+It reduced prototyping time by approximately 50% and enabled fast iteration for complex geometries.